marcgloor/pulsechain/README.md

 2023/05/14 - written by Marc O. Gloor <marc.gloor @ alumni.nus.edu.sg>

 # README for my pulsechain scripts git repository
-Contact me if you need more support: @go4mark on Telegram / Marculix Also check my alumni page: https://marcgloor.github.io/
+Contact me if you need more support: @go4mark on Telegram -> Marculix.
+Also check my alumni page: https://marcgloor.github.io/ or my twitter account https://twitter.com/go_marcgloor

+## Let's start
+If you feel ready to build up your own pulsechain validator full-sync node, here I share my scripts with you.
+Note that this is not a step-by-step manual to build up a pulsechain validator from scratch.
+There are fantatic sources, one of them is e.g. Hodldogs scripts: https://hodldog.notion.site/PulseChain-Mainnet-Node-Validator-Guide-390243a66f3449a9a2425db25370ad89

 ## Pulsechain Operations / Screenie demo & Pulsechain firewall
 ![alt text](https://github.com/marcgloor/pulsechain/blob/main/Pulsechain_Firewall_Screenshot.png "Pulsechain Validator Firewall")